 It's also important to budget accordingly.
 A brand designer can help you build a unique and recognizable identity.
 They typically have a deeper understanding of color theory and typography and how it all relates to business and marketing, which is essential for creating an effective visual identity.

 As a result, this brand design skill set and experience often make them more expensive than their counterpart, the graphic designer.

 A graphic designer is typically less expensive than brand designers but may require more direction.

-💡 💛 Verô's pro tip: Hire a brand designer for strategic direction and then find a graphic designer who can bring that vision into life with their technical skills.
+💡 💛 Verô's pro tip: Hire a brand designer for brand positioning and strategic visual direction and then find a graphic designer who can bring that vision into life with their technical skills.
 Having a clear direction will save you so much time and money in your brand identity design!

-It's possible to hire a graphic designer to make a very attractive logo.
+It's possible to hire graphic design specialists to make a very attractive logo.
 Nevertheless, sometimes you can control how it's done.
 Telling a designer what you are interested in will make it work according to those parameters.

 You are the branding expert.
 Graphic designers implement.

 Essentially you offer the strategy and brand design blueprint and the visual designer uses it in web design, art creation, and other graphic design.